StevenConnors/gadgets-final/README.md

 If the serial port does not open, check that you have the correct serialport included within the socket-routes.js file.

-Pictures are included in the gadget_images folder, and I will be uploading a video soon.
+Pictures are included in the gadget_images folder, and video is provided at the following link: https://youtu.be/Rzb87XqOabQ.

 If you have any questions feel free to contact me.